Written by: Emily J., MSc RD

 But what is cardiometabolic health?
 And what’s the connection between glucose, insulin, and heart health?

-This heart health month, we’re breaking down the surprising connection between metabolic health and heart health and explaining how you can leverage Veri’s 4 pillars to improve your heart health.
+We'll break down the surprising connection between metabolic health and heart health and explain how you can leverage Veri’s four pillars to improve your heart health.
 Stay tuned for our weekly installments on all things heart and metabolic health.

 Metabolic health refers to a cluster of symptoms that can cause poor health and increase your risk for chronic disease.
 These symptoms are high cholesterol, high fasting blood glucose, a large waistline, and high blood pressure.